- Worried about your Microsoft Jigsaw app that is not loading? We’ve got some quick tips to share.

 - Select Troubleshoot to open the list of troubleshooters in Settings.

-- Select Windows Store App and click Run the troubleshooter to open the window shown below.
+- Select Microsoft Store App and click Run the troubleshooter.

 - Then you can go through the app troubleshooter’s resolutions.